Cloud Native: What Does It Really Mean?

-- Developed and designed specifically to take advantage of the many benefits of cloud computing (scalability, elasticity and agility)
+- Specifically designed to take advantage of the many benefits of cloud computing (scalability, elasticity, and agility)

-- Best of breed modern technology stacks leveraged to deliver a seamless experience both on the back end and to the end user-log in and go
+- Best-of-breed modern technology stacks leveraged to deliver a seamless experience both on the back end and to the end user login

 - Constant innovation, feature releases, changes, and upgrades